munificent/game-programming-patterns/book/state.markdown

 </aside>

-Next, we want the heroine to duck if the player presses down while she's on the ground, and stand back up when the button is released:
+Next, we want the heroine to duck if the player presses down while she's on the ground and stand back up when the button is released:

 ^code spaghetti-3